Gabrielbjb/Magma-Indonesia-API/README.md

 ```

 # How to use it
-There are two codes that you can use:
+There are three codes that you can use:

 ## Level only
 This code will show you the level of the volcano and the website link!
 Use this code if you want to get info quickly